montimartina/montimartina.github.io/README.md

 # Personal Porfofoglio.

-## This is a template downloading from bootstrap, which I changed alittle due to personal taste.
+## This template was originally downoloaded from bootstrap, after I changed it due to personal taste.

 ### DEMO: https://montimartina.github.io